martin-mfg/openapi-generator/samples/server/petstore/haskell-servant/README.md

 type instance AuthServerData Protected = Account
 ```

-Additionally, you have to provide value for the `SomeExampleAuth` type provided by the
+Additionally, you have to provide value for the `Auth` type provided by the
-`SomeExample.API` module:
+`.API` module:

 ```
-auth :: SomeExampleAuth
+auth :: Auth
 auth =
-  SomeExampleAuth
+  Auth
     { lookupUser = lookupAccount,
       authError = \request -> err401 {errBody = "Missing header"}
     }